jessaminnne/demonstration-site/README.md

 # demonstration-site
 HTML and CSS for DIG UXD Fellowship application.
+All pages created by Jessamine Bartley-Matthews, September 2015.

 Files include:
 * index.html: This is the homepage of the demonstration site, which will load automatically.